Using OpenCV with MATLAB and Simulink

-- Use and explore current research algorithms, whether they are implemented in MATLAB or OpenCV
+- Use and explore current research algorithms, whether they are implemented in MATLAB or Simulink or using OpenCV code

-- Use OpenCV algorithms with the convenience of the data access, image acquisition, and visualization capabilities in MATLAB
+- Use OpenCV code with data access, image acquisition, visualization, system simulation, and testing capabilities in MATLAB and Simulink

-- Use MATLAB to explore, analyze, and debug designs that incorporate OpenCV algorithms
+- Use MATLAB and Simulink to explore, analyze, and debug designs that use OpenCV code

 MATLAB OpenCV Interface

-The OpenCV interface makes it easy to bring single functions and entire OpenCV-based C++ projects into MATLAB using MEX.
+The OpenCV interface to MATLAB makes it easy to bring single functions and entire OpenCV-based C++ projects into MATLAB using MEX.
+This support package requires Computer Vision Toolbox.
 The OpenCV interface provides:

 - Prebuilt OpenCV binaries that eliminate the need to compile and build OpenCV